-That will require a fairly large browser window.
-(My standard image layout for these stories is 1440 pixels wide by 2880 pixels high.)
-This should not be a problem if you are on a computer made in the last decade with a decent-sized monitor, but, again, if you're on a tablet or a phone, I think you're going to find it just isn't going to work.
+You'll notice that this will still require a fairly large browser window (assuming you don't want to have to scroll both horizontally and vertically to read the things, and what kind of masochist wants that?)
+My standard page image for these stories is 1440 pixels wide by 2880 pixels high.
+This should not be a problem if you are on a real computer with a decent-sized monitor.
+If you're on a tablet or a phone, as I warn you on the main page, I think you're going to find it just isn't going to work.
 I'm sorry about that, but I think the pages are too small as it is; I often have to size the source images down smaller than I'd like in the layout I'm using.
 I want big pictures!
 I'd love to be able to make stories that fill up my 1920x1080 monitor screens, but I recognize this would seriously put people off.

-The individual images are the same images as in the PDF.
+The individual page images are the same images that are bundled together in the PDF.
+Some people have claimed the individual images look sharper than the PDF does, which probably means the PDF viewer is trying to scale the pages and doing a bad job.
+Some people prefer the page-by-page image approach, which is why I provide them.
 Here the issue is that Firefox (again, I don't know about other browsers) stupidly tries to size the image so it fits in your window vertically.
 You will need to click on the image to expand it to full size in order to read it, and you'll have to do this for each and every image.

 Also, I didn't put target=_blank on any of these links, so they don't open in a new tab by default.
 You will probably want to right-click the various links and open them in new tabs yourself.